Imran-ml/Imran-ml/README.md

 ---
 I'm currently:
+-   Lead Machine Learning Engineer at Docufy (Theum AG)
--   a Kaggle Grandmaster
+-   Kaggle Grandmaster at Kaggle
--   a Generative ai expert
+-   Generative ai expert
+-   Advisor at KaggleX organised by Google
+-   Medium Blog writer
+-   Top voice at LinkedIn
-- 🌱Learning new skills with the latest advancements on the world
+-   Learning new skills with the latest advancements on the world
-- 👯 Mentor at KaggleX
 ---

 Recent work: